 |Sony RX10 III (⇒ lft | rgt)||1-inch||20.0||5472||3648||4K/30p||23.1||12.6||472||70|

-Many modern cameras are not only capable of taking still images, but can also record movies.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the X-T2 provides a higher video resolution than the D750.
 It can shoot video footage at 4K/30p, while the Nikon is limited to 1080/60p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the X-T2 has an electronic viewfinder (2360k dots), while the D750 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
-The adjacent table lists some of the other core features of the Fujifilm X-T2 and Nikon D750 along with similar information for a selection of comparators.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+The following table reports on some other key feature differences and similarities of the Fujifilm X-T2, the Nikon D750, and comparable cameras.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Fujifilm X-T2 (⇒ rgt)||2360||no||3.0||1040||tilting||no||8000||14.0||no||no|

 |Nikon D750 (⇒ lft)||optical||YES||3.2||1229||tilting||no||4000||6.0||12||no|